Sherbornator/Charts/README.md

 # Charts
+1).
+Exome coverage histogram graphing.

+2).
+Allele frequency scatterplots when comparing samples from two time points or locations (heterogeneity analysis).

+3).
 Graphing for copy number and loss of heterozygosity data from human exome sequencing.
 Currently takes output from Control-FREEC for copy number, and my own LOH script